Unity-Technologies/com.unity.probuilder/docs/docs/index.md

 ---

-## Optional: Register for access to Source Files and Online Downloads
+## Source Files and Online Downloads

+If you like, you may register for access to our online download site, the "User Toolbox".
+Downloading ProBuilder from this site will give you a single ZIP file with **all** the latest builds (ie, ProBuilder for Unity 5.3, 5.6, 2017.2, etc), and source files.

 1. Forward your Unity Asset Store invoice to [register@procore3d.com](mailto:register@procore3d.com)
 2. Create an account on the [User Toolbox](http://www.procore3d.com/usertoolbox) (if you don't already have one)
 3. Once we have verified the invoice, the latest downloads will always be available via your [User Toolbox](http://www.procore3d.com/usertoolbox) account

-*Thanks for purchasing ProBuilder, your support allows us to continue updating and developing all the ProCore tools!*
+*Thanks for purchasing ProBuilder, your support allows us to continue updating and developing all the ProCore tools!
+Also, we love to see and share what everyone creates with the tools, get in touch!*

 ---